 President Trump orders a Marine rapid response force to the Middle East

-: [POST-BROADCAST CORRECTION March 16, 2026: A previous version of the audio story included the wrong excerpt of an Iranian truck driver speaking in Farsi.]
+: [POST-BROADCAST CORRECTION March 16, 2026: A previous version of the audio story included the wrong excerpt of an Iranian truck driver speaking in Persian.]

 ADRIAN MA, HOST: